Greater Georgia Basin Steelhead Recovery Plan

 - Salmon Fry feeding programs on French Creek, Morningstar Creek and ponds.

 - The club participates in the National Pitch-in Program.
-This is the largest conservation program in Canada in which more than 1.5 million Canadians unite annually to clean up recreation areas in their local neighborhoods.
+This is the largest conservation program in Canada in which more than 1.5 million Canadians unite annually to clean up recreation areas in their local neighbourhoods.

 - Two local students receive bursaries to help further their education in studies related to the environment.